Zabih-khan/mlproject/README.md

 # Approach for the project

 1. Data Ingestion :
-    * In Data Ingestion phase the data is first read as csv.
+    * In the Data Ingestion phase the data is first read as CSV.
     * Then the data is split into training and testing and saved as csv file.

 2. Data Transformation :